mmmarinho/icra2023_orbitalmanipulation/README.md

   year         = {2023},
   month        = may,
   organization = {IEEE},
-  pages        = {1--7},
+  pages        = {4654--4660},
+  doi          = {10.1109/ICRA48891.2023.10160795}
 }
 ```

 In this example, I have implemented the main code of the paper in `orbital_manipulation.py`.
 By moving `xd1` and `xd2`, the user can see the optimization handling the orbital manipulation constraint in real time.

-To make this example simpler to users outside my lab, I have decided to use the `KUKA LBR4+` robots available by default in CoppeliaSim.
+To simplify this example to users outside my lab, I decided to use the `KUKA LBR4+` robots available by default in CoppeliaSim.

 The "eye" is in this simulation is much bigger than in the real experiments for easier visualization and operation on CoppeliaSim.

 <img width="500" alt="Screenshot 2023-02-08 at 20 01 44" src="https://user-images.githubusercontent.com/46012516/217511663-ccbacfbe-aeff-4b75-9588-16fb2ecc443e.png">

+## Changelog

+#### 2025.05

+- Package structure was modified to be compliant with the new `marinholab.papers` namespace in PyPI.
+- Given that [`DQ_VrepInterface`](https://github.com/dqrobotics/cpp-interface-vrep) was archived, this code was modified to be compliant with [`DQ_CoppeliaSimInterfaceZMQ`](https://github.com/dqrobotics/cpp-interface-coppeliasim-zmq).

 ## Configuration